 Project: Brossard City Hall, Brossard, Quebec, Canada.
-Architect: Les Architectes Leclerc Tetreault Parent Languedoc e Associes, Montreal (Michel Languedoc, Claude Leclerc, partnercharge; Andre Yelle, Frederic Leclerc, design team).
+Architect: Les Architectes Leclerc Tetreault Parent Languedoc et Associes, Montreal (Michel Languedoc, Claude Leclerc, partner-incharge; Andre Yelle, Frederic Leclerc, design team).
 Client: The City of Brossard.

-Program: To provide a new city hall containing offices for city m agement and municipal services, as well as rentable space and a indoor parking lot.
+Program: To provide a new city hall containing offices for city management and municipal services, as well as rentable space and an indoor parking lot.

 Building Area: (net/gross, square feet) 55,000/70,000.
-Cost: \$143/qsf.
+Cost: \$143/gsf.

 Major Materials: Clay bricks and precast concrete elements.
-Consultants: Soprin Experts-conseils, structural, mechanical & trical; Jacques Parent, landscape.
+Consultants: Soprin Experts-conseils, structural, mechanical & electrical; Jacques Parent, landscape.
+CAD-developed?
+Yes.

-Architect's Statement: The building is a suburban municipal complex for the city of Brossard, Quebec, comprising three components with a common municipal character but different functions: a 70,000-square-foot city hall to be doubled in size in a few years, a public library, and a fire station.
+Architect's Statement: The building is a suburban municipal complex for the city of Brossard, Quebec, comprising three components with a common municipal character, but different functions: a 70,000-square-foot city hall to be doubled in size in a few years, a public library, and a fire station.

 The \$10,000,000 city hall is the first phase of the project.
 It houses management, municipal services and the board room; rented space on the ground floor will eventually be occupied by municipal services.
-The architecture of the Brossard City Hall reflects a co dial welcome for its citizens, revealing at the same time the formal functions of the city managers, staff and elected members.
-Th main axis, a passageway accentuated by colonnade, crosses the site from one end to the other, giving access to the rented space on the ground floor of the facade.
-This pas sageway also will eventually become, on the East end, the main entrance to the future library.
+The architecture of the Brossard City Hall reflects a cordial welcome for its citizens, revealing at the same time the formal functions of the city managers, staff and elected members.
+The main axis, a passageway accentuated by a colonnade, crosses the site from one end to the other, giving access to the rented space on the ground floor of the facade.
+This passageway also will eventually become, on the East end, the main entrance to the future library.

-The geometry of Brossard City Hall, along with its location in a residential sector, did ated the choice of material for the exterior masonry: a humble, yet noble, monochrome clay brick; lines and openings are emphasized by precast concrete elements.
+The geometry of Brossard City Hall, along with its location in a residential sector, dictated the choice of material for the exterior masonry: a humble, yet noble, monochrome clay brick; lines and openings are emphasized by precast concrete elements.